spyguerre/AOC2025/README.md

 Hi!
 So here is my python code for the [2025 AoC](https://adventofcode.com/2025/) puzzles :)

+I **do not use any AI** (and barely any internet at all) to solve the puzzles obviously.
+I tend to use AI more and more to write code for other projects though; I also enjoy AoC because it's like going back before the LLMs era, plus the competitive aspect :D

 For each day, you can find my solutions in the dayXX/ folder.
 I decided this year to have my solutions in two files for simplicity: `silver.py` for part 1 and `gold.py` for part 2.

 I **comment** my code to try and make it as understandable as I can.
 You can also find some more information in `comments.md` each day; they contain stuff like my **times**, the **difficulties** I experienced, and an explanation of my **strategy** whenever I feel like it is needed!